Nihil novi: Nihil novi

 The act of Nihil novi was passed in 1505 during a Sejm session in Radom (sejm of Radom (1505)) that lasted from 30 March to 31 May and was held at the royal castle in Radom.
-It was signed by King Alexander Jagiellon on 31 March and passed by Sejm on 30 May.
+It was signed by King Alexander Jagiellon on 31 March and adopted by the Sejm on 30 May.

 The Sejms 1505 Act of Nihil novi nisi commune consensu marked an important victory for Poland's nobility over her kings.
 It forbade the king to issue laws without the consent of the nobility, represented by the Senat and Chamber of Deputies, except for laws governing royal cities, crown lands (królewszczyzny), mines, fiefdoms, royal peasants, and Jews.Nihil novi invalidated the Privilege of Mielnik, which had strengthened only the magnates, and it thus tipped the balance of power in favor of the Chamber of Deputies (the formally lower chamber of the Parliament), where the ordinary nobility held sway.
-Nihil novi is often regarded as initiating the period in Polish history known as "Nobles' Democracy," which was but a limited democracy as only male nobility (szlachta) were able to participate (the nobility constituting some ten percent of the Republic's population, still a higher eligible percentage than in much of Europe).
+This initiated the period in Polish history known as the "Nobles' Democracy," a limited democracy giving suffrage to male nobility (szlachta), who at the time made up more than 10 percent of the Republic's population.

-That same year, the nobility further expanded their power by abrogating most cities' voting rights in the Sejm and by forbidding peasants to leave their lands without permission from their feudal lords, thereby firmly establishing a "second serfdom" in Poland.